ZettaIO/postal-admin-client/README.md

 # postal-admin-client

-**WORK IN PROGRESS: Ths package is stll under development and currenly do not have any releases.**
+**WORK IN PROGRESS: This package is still under development and currenly do not have any releases.**

 Admin client for the open source mail delivery platform